PinheiroCosta/MyScripts/README.md

 <img src="https://img.shields.io/github/license/PinheiroCosta/MyScripts"></img>
 </p>

-# Linux scripts
+# My scripts
-Here you will find some of my bash scripts.
-Feel free to use and modify them to fit your needs, but be aware that most of them only work under unix like systems with bash ver 4+.
+Here you will find some of my scripts.
+Feel free to use and modify them to fit your needs.
+Note that most of the shell scripts only work under unix like systems with bash ver 4+.
 You can find more detailed instructions by clicking on the script title of your choice.

 Enjoy!

+## Shell scripts

 - # [Webmtogif](https://github.com/PinheiroCosta/MyScripts/blob/main/docs/webmtogif.md)
     ![webmtogif version](https://img.shields.io/badge/Version-1.0-sucess)